TubercularOx/darkhaunter/Geekery/roy.md

 ## Profession: Goatherd

 Roy took [two semesters of Goat Herding](https://www.giantitp.com/comics/oots0141.html).
-Some argue that these should represent points in Profession: Goat Herding because this is a self-aware parody of D&D and the characters in it know the difference between a class that teaches points in a skill like Ride and a class that offers no skill points at all.
+Some argue that these should represent points in Profession: Goat Herding because this is a self-aware parody of D&D and the characters in it know the difference in value between coursework that provides skill points in Ride and coursework that provides no skill points at all.

 Others feel that completing the coursework does not necessarily imply ranks in Profession: Goat Herding.